beef-wrap/AStar-beef/README.md

-A Beef wrapper for [Amoeba](https://github.com/starwing/amoeba), a Cassowary constraint solving algorithm implements in pure C.
+A Beef wrapper for [AStar](https://github.com/BigZaphod/AStar), a pathfinding algorithm implemented in pure C.

 # Running the example